EMSL-Computing/CoreMS/README.md

 ## Example for FT-ICR Data Processing

-More examples can be found under the directory examples/scripts, examples/notebooks
+More examples can be found in the [examples/notebooks](examples/notebooks) directory

 - Basic functionality example